ncitnea/hackathon_instawall/README.md

 # Introduction
-Instagram Wall realized by Yamis (trainee at NCIT) for the Hackathon 2017 in New Caledonia.
+Instagram Wall realized by Yamic (trainee at NCIT) for the Hackathon 2017 in New Caledonia.
+The API call is from the website and not from the API.

 # Getting Started
 This just a plain HTML/CSS/JS web app ... you may know it's work ;-)